 The need for Sustainable Development - Warrington Borough Council's current plan does not constitute 'sustainable' development.
 Warrington, particularly the town centre, has already suffered far too much destruction of its historic buildings, distinctive identity, local culture and character.
 Many of its local and town centre businesses have disappeared.
 The massive, un-sustainable growth proposed will result in the destruction of Warrington and its environs.
 I believe that the proposed housing target calculation of 24,000 additional homes to be built over a 20-year period is not substantiated and does not reflect of the needs of Warrington and its people either in type, number or distribution.
 Our local infrastructure - Warrington and Halton hospitals, local doctors and dentists surgeries, secondary and primary schools and the local road networks struggle to cope now.
-In addition to this, it is evident that within your timescale there will be brownfield sites more suited to development, such as the Fiddlers Ferry Power-station site (which is due to close within the period under review) - there are no brownfield options appearing in the plan.

-Traffic Issues and Geography - A high level traffic survey has not been included in the Preferred Development Option; Warrington is uniquely positioned close to the M6, M56 and M62 motorways.
+Development Option; Warrington is uniquely positioned close to the M6, M56 and M62 motorways.
 The growth of Warrington has often been attributed to its proximity to the transport network.
 But Warrington is affected detrimentally whenever there are problems on the motorway network.
 The A49 through Stockton Heath and Lumb Brook Road are often blocked; if there is an accident on the M6 people come off the motorway and drive through Warrington - recently there was a traffic jam for almost 3 hours in Stockton Heath because Junction 21 had to be closed on the M6 - this is without the additional potential of 48000 extra cars on the local roads.